TheGreatestCodeman/Cat-or-not-Cat/README.md

 ## Tools/Languages:
  - Python & HTML
  - Python libraries: Flask, PIL, io, Numpy
- - Tensor Keras Preprocessing for converting images arrays/vectors which the model can process
+ - Tensor Keras Preprocessing for converting images into arrays/vectors which the model can process

 ## Installation